0xjet/ccc/3_vulnerabilities.md

 * Vulnerabilities
     *
 * Zero-day Vulnerabilities
-    * by L. Ablon and A. Bogart.
-[Zero Days, Thousands of Nights: The Life and Times of Zero-Day Vulnerabilities and Their Exploits](https://www.rand.org/pubs/research_reports/RR1751.html).
-RAND Corporation, 9 March 2017.
 * The Rise of an Industry
     * No mandatory reading
 * Analysis: The life of Zero-days and Their Exploits
+    * L. Ablon and A. Bogart.
+[Zero Days, Thousands of Nights: The Life and Times of Zero-Day Vulnerabilities and Their Exploits](https://www.rand.org/pubs/research_reports/RR1751.html).
+RAND Corporation, 9 March 2017.
 * The Ethics of Vulnerability Research
+    *

 ## Slides